isroawg/isroawg/docs/publication/guideline.md

 ## Guidelines for Publications

-We appreciate your interest in contributing to the publications of the Indian Subcontinental Research & Analytical Working Group (ISRAWG).
+We appreciate your interest in contributing to the publications of the Indian Subcontinental Research & Operational Analytical Working Group (ISROAWG).
 To ensure consistency and quality across our publications, we have established the following guidelines:

 1. **Relevance**: Submissions should be relevant to the scope of our research areas, including international conflicts, national security, military movements, defense studies, and strategies within the Indian Subcontinent.